SoftInstigate/restheart-notes-example/README.md

 Run `bower install`.
 If Bower asks you for the AngularJS version, choose 1.3.0.

+	bower install

-Run `grunt` for building and `grunt serve` for preview, after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin)
+Finally run `grunt serve` for preview, after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin)

+	grunt serve

 To login in the Web app, you can use the **admin** user with password **changeit**